 The red fox is the last member of the dog family still wild in the UK.
 It is the size of a collie, with a huge bushy tail and large pointed ears.
 Its fur is a bright orange-red, with white chest and muzzle and darker legs and tip of tail.
 It lives in the countryside, hunting a range of small animals, but has also adapted to living in towns, scavenging in our bins for food scraps.
-You can see two pairs of red foxes at Wildwood, one by the entrance and one just past the badger enclosure.
-The best times to see them are just after 10 am and mid afternoon when they've been fed.
-If you can't see them, look through the viewing panes to their dens, they are often resting out of the sun.
+You can see our red foxes just past the badger enclosure.
+The best times to see them are just after 10am and mid afternoon when they’ve been fed.
+If you can’t see them, look through the viewing panes to their dens, they are often resting out of the sun.